badaz/foundry-vtt-dev/README.md

-Set up a sandboxed development environment for a foundry-vtt system, module or world in minutes!
+Set up a sandboxed development environment for a foundryvtt system, module or world in minutes!

 # Requirements
 - a foundryvtt user account containing a foundryvtt software licence